Helping dogs feel safe, calm, and understood

 Because the more people who understand dogs—

-the more dogs will get to stay in their FurEver Homes.
+the more dogs can stay in their FurEver Homes.

 The CALM DOG Connection is not traditional dog training.